symphony2colour/WhiteRabbit-Proxy/README.md

 This repo isn't an exploit itself this is just a proxy server which forwards your requests.

 # Description
-The WhiteRabbit box has a webhook with a potential SQL injection in it.
+The WhiteRabbit box has a webhook with a potential SQL injection in Get Current Phishing Score.
 However we can't simply achieve this SQL injection with sqlmap, because end point is protected with HMAC signature.
-Each time we send an unsigned/ or an invalid payload the server responds with "Invalid Signature".
+Each time we when we send an unsigned/ or an invalid payload the server responds with "Invalid Signature".
 So this script just accepts a payload in a query parameter, calculates HMAC signature and forwards your request to the endpoint.

 # Usage